RISK-Global-Domination/RISK-Global-Domination/README.md

 2. In fortification: Select number of soldiers to move doesn't check for valid range.
 3. Dice rolls are properly implemented in model, however dice rolls are not shown to the user in the GUI.
 4. The JOptionPanel for selecting country number spawns at different location.
 A good location needs to be found.

+### Feedback from milestone 1
+1. Created and added javadocs under documentation